eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 !26 C
 ```

-**Note:** the previous implementation uses the lines starting with an `!` for a accumulated data file named "series-date-time".
-That has changed and the current version accumulates the complete data into a "arch-date" file obsoleting the leading `!`.
-Use "`https://<hostname>/v2`" to use the web UI with the archive files.
+**Note:** If you are irritated by the usage of '!' in some lines, that is obsoleted.
+The previous implementation uses the lines starting with an `!` for a accumulated data file named "series-date-time".
+That has changed and the current version accumulates the complete data into a "arch-date" file.

 Web-Browser application login page: